moosemorse/Chess_NEA/README.md

 ## Introduction

-This project is a chess application written in Python that includes a chess AI.
+This project is a full-stack chess application written in Python that includes a chess AI.
 The purpose of this project is to fulfill the requirements of the NEA (Non-Exam Assessment) for school.

 ## Features